-Understanding Credit And How Credit Affects Qualifying For Mortgage
+Understanding Credit When Shopping For Mortgage

 - Most borrowers believe that as long as they meet the minimum credit score requirements to qualify for a home loan that they are safe and have nothing to worry about

 Here are some key points in understanding credit for borrowers who plan on applying for a home loan:

-- Borrowers should understand that they have three credit scores and that the middle credit score is used by the lender in determining which credit score the lender will use in qualifying credit scores
+- The middle credit score is used by lenders in determining which credit score is the qualifying credit scores

-- Credit Reports do contain errors and consumers should periodically check their credit reports to make sure that all information being reported on their credit reports are accurate.
+- Consumers should periodically check their credit reports to make sure that all information being reported on their credit reports are accurate

 - Late payments in the past 12 months are considered serious

-- If you have foreclosure or deed in lieu reported on your credit report, make sure that you go off the recorded date of your foreclosure and/or deed in lieu of foreclosure as your waiting period start date to qualify for FHA, VA, USDA, FANNIE/FREDDIE Mortgages.
+Borrowers with prior foreclosure or deed in lieu reported on the credit report, lenders go off the recorded date of housing event as waiting period start date to qualify for FHA, VA, USDA, FANNIE/FREDDIE Mortgages.

 How Are Credit Scores Issued